damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 # full stack wordpress for everyone with docker compose

 If You want to have a wordpress website at short time; Full stack WordPress (webserver apache2(httpd), proxy nginx, database admin phpmyadmin, database mariadb/mysql, ssl letsencrypt, redis cache and backup) with Docker Compose.
-Plus, Docker manage by Portainer.
+Plus, manage docker containers with Portainer.

 With this project you can quickly run the following: